-Surgery is an important part of treatment for virtually all osteosarcomas.
+Surgery is an important part of treatment for almost all osteosarcomas.
 It includes:

 The main goal of surgery is to remove all of the cancer.
-If even a small number of cancer cells are left behind, they might grow and multiply to make a new tumor.
+If even a small amount of cancer is left behind, it might continue to grow and make a new tumor, and might even spread to other parts of the body.
 To lower the risk of this happening, surgeons remove the tumor plus some of the normal tissue that surrounds it.
-This is known as wide excision.
+This is known as a wide excision.

-The type of surgery done depends on the location of the tumor.
-Although all operations to remove osteosarcomas are complex, tumors in the limbs (arms or legs) are generally not as hard to remove as those at the base of the skull, in the spine, or in the pelvis.
+The type of surgery done depends mainly on the location and size of the tumor.
+Although all operations to remove osteosarcomas are complex, tumors in the limbs (arms or legs) are generally not as hard to remove as those in the jaw bone, at the base of the skull, in the spine, or in the pelvic (hip) bone.

 Tumors in the arms or legs might be treated with either:

-The section of bone that is removed along with the osteosarcoma is replaced with a bone graft (piece of bone from another part of the body or from another person) or with an internal prosthesis (a man-made device used to replace part or all of a bone) made of metal and other materials.
+The section of bone that is removed along with the osteosarcoma is replaced with a piece of bone from another part of the body or from another person (a bone graft) or with a man-made device made of metal and other materials that replaces part or all of a bone (an internal prosthesis).
+Some newer devices combine a graft and a prosthesis.

 Complications of limb-salvage surgery can include infections and grafts or rods that become loose or broken.
-Limb-salvage surgery patients might need more surgery in the following years, and some might still eventually need an amputation.
+Patients who have limb-salvage surgery might need more surgery in the following years, and some might still eventually need an amputation.

 It takes about a year, on average, for patients to learn to walk after limb-salvage surgery on a leg.
-Physical rehabilitation after limb-salvage surgery is more intense than after amputation, but it’s extremely important.
-If the patient doesn’t actively take part in the rehabilitation program, the salvaged arm or leg can become useless.
+Physical rehabilitation after limb-salvage surgery is more intense than after amputation, and it’s extremely important.
+If the patient doesn’t actively take part in the rehabilitation program, the salvaged arm or leg might become useless.

-Amputation: For some patients, amputation may be the best option.
-For example, if the patient has a large tumor that extends into the nerves and/or the blood vessels, it might not be possible to save the limb.
+For some patients, amputation may be the best option.
+For example, if the tumor is very large or if it extends into the nerves and/or the blood vessels, it might not be possible to save the limb.

 Reconstructive surgery can help some patients who lose a limb to function as well as possible.
 For example, if the leg must be amputated mid-thigh (including the knee joint), the lower leg and foot can be rotated and attached to the thigh bone, so that the ankle functions as a new knee joint.
 This surgery is called rotationplasty.
-Of course, the patient would still need a prosthetic limb to extend the leg.
+Of course, the patient would still need a prosthetic limb to replace the lower part of the leg.

-With proper physical therapy, the patient is often able to walk on his/her own 3 to 6 months after leg amputation.
+With proper physical therapy, a person is often able to walk on his/her own 3 to 6 months after a leg amputation.

-If the osteosarcoma is in the upper arm and amputation is needed, in some cases the part of the arm with the tumor can be removed and the lower arm reattached so that the patient has a functional, but much shorter, arm.
+If the osteosarcoma is in the shoulder or upper arm and amputation is needed, in some cases the area with the tumor can be removed and the lower arm reattached so that the patient has a functional, but much shorter, arm.

-Rehabilitation after surgery: This may be the hardest part of all the treatments, and this discussion cannot describe it completely.
+This may be the hardest part of treatment, and it cannot be described here completely.
 Patients and parents should meet with a rehabilitation specialist before surgery to learn about their options and what might be required after surgery.

 If a limb is amputated, the patient will need to learn to live with and use a prosthetic limb.
 This can be particularly hard for growing children if the prosthetic limb needs to be changed to keep up with their growth.

 When only the tumor and part of the bone is removed in a limb-sparing operation, the situation can sometimes be even more complicated, especially in growing children.
-Further operations might be needed in the coming years to replace an internal prosthesis with one more suited to their growing body size.
+More surgery might be needed in the future to replace an internal prosthesis with one more suited to their growing body size.

 Both amputation and limb-sparing surgery can have pros and cons.
 For example, limb-sparing surgery, although often more acceptable than amputation, tends to lead to more complications because of its complexity.
 Growing children who have limb-sparing surgery are also more likely to need further surgery later.

 When researchers have looked at the results of the different surgeries in terms of quality of life, there has been little difference between them.
-Perhaps the biggest problem has been for teens, who may worry about the social effects of their operation.
-Emotional issues can be very important, and support and encouragement are needed for all patients (see “ What happens after treatment for osteosarcoma?”).
+Perhaps the biggest problem can be for teens, who may worry about the social effects of their operation.
+Emotional issues can be very important, and support and encouragement are needed for all patients.
+(See Living as an Osteosarcoma Survivor.)

-For a tumor in the lower jaw bone, the entire lower half of the jaw may be removed and later replaced with bones from other parts of the body.
+For tumors in the lower jaw bone, the entire lower half of the jaw may be removed and later replaced with bones from other parts of the body.
 If the surgeon can’t remove all of the tumor, radiation therapy may be used as well.